Project 1: Youth and Digital Media Research Lab

 Adolescent smartphone use and mental well-being

-I utilize high-frequency screenshot data (or screenomics) to better understand and identify the different types and quality of smartphone use among youths.
-In addition, I am also investigating if differences in the type and quality of smartphone use can affect various facets of young people’s mental well-being.
+We utilize high-frequency screenshot data (or screenomics) to better understand and identify the different types and quality of smartphone use among youths.
+In addition, we are also investigating if differences in the type and quality of smartphone use can affect various facets of young people’s mental well-being.
 To do this, our team at SUTD developed an open-source and freely available software called ScreenLife Capture to unobtrusively capture high-frequency screenshots (every 5 seconds) on smartphones, providing rich behavioral smartphone use data which can be analyzed both quantitatively and qualitatively.
 The video above provides a participants’ screenshots from around 1 hour of use, collected using the ScreenLife Capture app.
 The manuscript and code for our open-source software is currently under review, and will be shared when it is published.
+This project is supported by the SUTD Kickstarter Initiative (SGD288,280).

 Quality of media consumption among young children

-I am also investigating what constitutes healthy forms of media consumption among younger children.
-Specifically, I look at the context (social interaction with parents during and around media consumption), technological affordances (interactive versus non-interactive), and content (developmentally appropriate) surrounding media consumption that can confer positive psychosocial and cognitive benefits for children.
-This project is generously funded by the National Institute of Education Office of Education Research Tier 2 grant (SGD244,004).
+We are also investigating what constitutes healthy forms of media consumption among younger children.
+Specifically, we look at the context (social interaction with parents during and around media consumption), technological affordances (interactive versus non-interactive), and content surrounding media consumption which may be developmentally suitable for children.
+We use a blend of qualitative and quantitative techniques to understand this.
+This project is funded by the National Institute of Education Office of Education Research Tier 2 grant (SGD244,004).